adelashraf/hg532n/README.md

 # HG532n
 ____________
-The TE data free router Home GateWay
+The TE data free router Home GateWay in egypt :D it make you full controller by getting you rights administration

 #full control

-This tool will make you full control by the router if the password change It connected by port *23
+This tool will make you full control by the router even the password change

+_It connected by port *23 ._